9/11 conspiracy theories: Financial cover-up

 Viral claims have asserted that the US government orchestrated the attacks in order to cover-up its losses of $2.3 trillion of taxpayer funds.
-The then-Secretary of Defense Donald Rumsfeld gave a speech on September 10, 2001, claiming the following: “The technology revolution has transformed organizations across the private sector.
+The then-Secretary of Defense Donald Rumsfeld gave a speech on September 10, 2001, claiming the following:

+The technology revolution has transformed organizations across the private sector.
 But not ours, not fully, not yet.
 We are, as they say, tangled in our anchor chain.
 Our financial systems are decades old.
-According to some estimates, we cannot track $2.3 trillion in transactions”.
+According to some estimates, we cannot track $2.3 trillion in transactions.

 Rumsfeld wasn't saying the Department of Defense lost $2.3 trillion.
 He was using the number to illustrate that the department was having trouble keeping track of its finances and its spent budget because of outdated technology.
-Moreover, while Rumsfeld did reference the figure the day before 9/11, it wasn't new information: The figure was included in a February 2000 audit report for fiscal year 1999 by the Defense Department's inspector general, which noted: “For the accounting entries, $2.3 trillion was not supported by adequate audit trails or sufficient evidence to determine their validity”.
+Moreover, while Rumsfeld did reference the figure the day before 9/11, it was not new information: The figure was included in a February 2000 audit report for fiscal year 1999 by the Defense Department's inspector general, which noted: "For the accounting entries, $2.3 trillion was not supported by adequate audit trails or sufficient evidence to determine their validity."
 However, Rumsfeld's remarks have fueled conspiracy theories for decades.